 The evidence already exists that National Review is a failing publication.
 Following their Against Trump edition in 2015, globalist Senator Patrick Toomey toasted NR on its 60th anniversary.
 “With over 150,000 subscribers, it is the most read opinion magazine in America,” he gushed.
 Fast forward two years and we have an “academic member of the board of National Review” openly fretting about the mag’s “institutional survival” in the wake of all that Trump-bashing.
 The Atlantic quotes the unidentified board member as saying: “I mean, the number of print subscribers to National Review are down to 89,000.”

 Well, now.
 From 150,000 subscribers all the way down to 89,000?
 That seems quite the circulation cull.
 When Bill Kristol’s equally counterfeit neoconservative rag The Weekly Standard announced in December that it was shutting down, reports stated that its circulation had dropped 28% – from 100,000 to 72,000.
 National Review’s decline – 40% in two years – appears to be even more precipitous.

 The death watch may be on for a publication that cannot stomach the very people it pretends to champion.
 Ethically, such deceit is repulsive.
 As a business model, it simply is not sustainable.
-Especially in an era when grassroots conservatives are clamoring for real change to a status quo that these insufferable “conservative” elitists will apparently stop at nothing to preserve.We value your comments!
-Please weigh in on our comment section below.
+Especially in an era when grassroots conservatives are clamoring for real change to a status quo that these insufferable “conservative” elitists will apparently stop at nothing to preserve.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com